emschu/oerc/README.md

     - The [development section](./DEVELOPMENT.md) contains a simple docker command to run a local database for development or testing.
 3. Run `oerc init`.
    - This will copy a sample configuration file to the path `~/.oerc.yaml` if the file does not exist already.
-   - If you use SQLite (default), you are ready to go.
+   - If you use SQLite (default), you are ready to proceed.
    - If you use PostgreSQL, you have to change the values for `<db_name>`, `<db_user>`, and `<db_password>` in the configuration file to reach the database you've configured.
 4. Run `oerc fetch` for the first time and wait until the first program data is collected.
 5. Run `oerc server` to have a browser application at `http://localhost:8080/client` (the endpoint is configurable).